eehitchcock/100_readings/mjr/vision/boethius_consolatione.md

 - 4. B. compares his present condition with the past. the parallel is always between __prison__ and __library__. the transition is a decision to enter politics.

-	- the speech is the _full rage_ of historyl, unleashed against the subject.
+	- the speech is the _full rage_ of history, unleashed against the subject.

 	- the monologue is a sample of rhetorical virtuosity; three elements: